-Low level concerns reported to the Head teacher should be shared with the DDSLs if the concern is deemed not to meet LADO threshold of harm.
-The Headteacher will then keep a record of these concerns in order to be able to identify a pattern of behaviour - these concerns should not be contained in the employee's file.
+Low level concerns reported to the Head teacher should be shared with the safeguarding lead if the concern is deemed not to meet LADO threshold of harm.
+The DSL should then keep a record of these concerns in order to be able to identify a pattern of behaviour - these concerns should not be contained in the employee's file. (see separate managing allegations against adults policy)

-2.1.2 Action following a child protection referral
+Action following a child protection referral